camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 5.5.
 Servers Object

-The `servers` object shall have the following content:
+The `servers` object SHALL have the following content:

 ```yaml
 servers: